 I don’t blame Airbnb for this mess, they are just the middlemen, and unfortunately if you travel enough you’re bound to run into some bad actors.
 That’s true whether you use Airbnb or hotels and hostels.

-What is disappointing is the Airbnb customer service experience and the review system.
+What is disappointing is the Airbnb review system in general.

 For one, if a guest arrives and cancels a reservation because of something wrong, that person cannot leave an opinion about that place.
 This eliminates the bulk of negative opinions about a place right away.
 Indeed, this property had positive reviews overall.
 Those problems must also be raised within 24 hours of check-in, in our case, we weren’t sprung the early check-out until after that time period passed.
 Read more about their guest refund policy.

 Second, users have a disincentive to leave honest but negative reviews of hosts.
 Vindictive hosts can leave unfounded negative reviews simply because a guest voices problems in person with the terms of the agreements (as we did) and can even invent claims and try to extort you after the fact (as we experienced).

 Third, even with personal attacks that have no bearing on my stay as a guest, the review stands, and Airbnb will not remove or alter the opinion which could hurt my chances of being accepted at another property.